Fedict/lod-cbe/cbe-proxy/README.md

-# HTML to RDF proxy
+# Experimental HTML to RDF proxy

 A simple reverse proxy for converting the output from the Belgian "Crossroad Bank Enterprises" company register into W3C ORG/ROV triples.

 See also https://kbopub.economie.fgov.be/kbopub/zoeknaamfonetischform.html

+Note: URIs are not official yet (= they may change in the near future)

 ![flow](flow.png)